Israel State Archives: Digitization

 A program of digitization of the archive had by 2008 scanned 1 million documents to be stored in digital format with the aim of making them available online.
 In 2012, the Archives inaugurated the "Documentation on the Web" initiative which provides online access to items in its collections.
 Israel's Chief Archivist, Yaacov Lozowick, described the motivation behind the initiative, explaining that "the mission of the archives is to transfer the documentation of the government to the possession of the governed".
 He further noted that "since much of the content is both fascinating and relevant to most aspects of society’s life, enabling the citizens to have free and easy access to their documentation—within the obvious constraints—will enrich the public discourse and strengthen Israeli democracy."
 As part of this process Lozowick maintains an English language blog highlighting material made available online by the archive.

 2017 dispute over access

 In 2017 the archives were informed by Deputy Attorney General Raz Nizri that existing practice for providing access to archives was illegal.
 According to Nizri, all requests have to be approved by the body that deposited the material, instead of being released on the Archive's own criteria.
 This applies to all material and not only to classified material.
-State Archivist Lozowick protested that the ruling had almost brought to a halt the Archive's work of providing material to historians and other researchers, predicting delays of up to two years for material that should be available quickly.
+Chief Archivist Lozowick protested that the ruling had almost brought to a halt the Archive's work of providing material to historians and other researchers, predicting delays of up to two years for material that should be available quickly.
 The final version of Lozowick's report, dated December 28, 2017, summarized the situation thus: